Consumer-grade depth sensing technology has in recent years become widely available. A number of vendors have developed similar technologies.

 - a thesis

 - 1-3 journal papers, depending on timeframe and scope

-- System for monitoring patient motion during radiotherapy treatments
+- system for monitoring patient motion during radiotherapy treatments and medical imaging.

 Skills and experience

 Ideally you will have a background in physics, computer science, engineering, mathematics or similar and have expertise in:

 - data analysis and software development

 - image processing